Erectile Dysfunction (ED) and Diabetes

 Can you cure erectile dysfunction when you have diabetes?

-There’s no medicine that will cure ED caused by diabetes, and surgery is only used in cases where ED has been caused by an injury or physical problem.
+There’s no medicine that will cure ED caused by diabetes, and surgery is usually only used in cases where ED has been caused by an injury or physical problem.

 If getting your diabetes under control and reviewing your medication hasn’t helped, you could consider lifestyle changes.